+Item Description

-Item Description Sheet Visible / Hidden Specifies the visibility settings for the sheet.
-Available options are: Visible - The sheet is visible to all users.
-The sheet is visible to all users.
+Sheet Visible / Hidden Specifies the visibility settings for the sheet.
+Available options are:

+Visible - The sheet is visible to all users.

 Hidden - The sheet is hidden by default.

-Sheet visibility settings are applied when the file is append.
-For more Sheet visibility settings are applied when the file is opened.
+Sheet visibility settings are applied when the file is opened.
 For more information, see Configuring sheet visibility for Axiom files.

-ltem Description Sheet Protection On/Off Determines whether sheet protection is enabled or not.
+Item Description Sheet Protection On/Off Determines whether sheet protection is enabled or not.
 If enabled, sheet protection is applied when the file is opened, and users are restricted to making edits in unprotected cells.
 If not enabled, sheet protection is not applied (however, any existing protection is not removed).
 For more information, see Configuring worksheet protection for Axiom files.
 Sheet Protection On/Off during snapshot Determines whether worksheet protection is applied when a snapshot copy is taken.
 By default, this option uses a formula to inherit the setting for the "live file" option above.
 For more information, see Applying protection to snapshot copies.
-Freeze Panes Defines the freeze panes settings for the sheet, using the following syntax: TopLeftCell:BottomRightCell For example, A1:H13 would freeze rows 1 through 12 and columns A through G. Freeze panes settings are applied when the file is first opened, and then reapplied after applying a view.
+Freeze Panes Defines the freeze panes settings for the sheet, using the following syntax: TopLeftCell:BottomRightCell For example, A1: H13 would freeze rows 1 through 12 and columns A through G. Freeze panes settings are applied when the file is first opened, and then reapplied after applying a view.
 For more information, see Configuring default display options for a sheet.
 Active Cell Specifies the active cell on the sheet when the file is first opened.
 The sheet will be scrolled so that the specified cell is at the upper-left of the sheet, within the boundary of the freeze panes.
 NOTE: If an Initial Dynamic View is specified for the sheet, and that view has an active cell defined, that cell will be the active cell instead of the cell specified here.
-Axiom Double- Click Specifies whether special Axiom double-click actions are enabled for the sheet: If enabled, then when you double-click a cell in the sheet, the appropriate Axiom double-click action will be performed (for example, drilling the data or opening a calc method form).
+Axiom Double- Specifies whether special Axiom double-click actions are enabled for the sheet: Click If enabled, then when you double-click a cell in the sheet, the appropriate Axiom double-click action will be performed (for example, drilling the data or opening a calc method form).
 If multiple double-click actions could apply to the cell, the highest-priority action is performed.
 If disabled (default), then no special Axiom double-click actions will apply to the sheet.
 For more information, see Double-click behavior.